👉 TAP TO SAVE 50% WITH CODE SPRING

 Kendre Miller - Fantasy Football Rankings, Draft Sleepers, Waiver Wire Pickups

-Phil Clark's running back (RB) fantasy football waiver wire pickups for Week 5 of the 2025 NFL season.
+Phil Clark's fantasy football running back (RB) waiver wire pickups for Week 5 of the 2025 NFL season.
 His free agent RBs to add, stream and stash off waivers.

 The challenge of restructuring rosters will intensify as we advance into planning for Week 5, due to the arrival of bye weeks.
 Four teams will be involved this week – Atlanta, Chicago, Pittsburgh, and Green Bay.
-This ensures that anyone with Bijan Robinson, Josh Jacobs, D'Andre Swift, Jaylen Warren, or Kenneth Gainwell contained on their rosters should avoid starting those backs.
+This ensures that anyone with Bijan Robinson, Josh Jacobs, D'Andre Swift, Jaylen Warren, or Kenneth Gainwell on their rosters should avoid starting those backs.

 This article is designed to help you navigate bye weeks, injuries, and all other developments by identifying the best running backs that are available on your waiver wires.
 That will include this week's top priorities, along with a group of secondary options and deep league stashes.
 After you've finished this breakdown, you can also find fantasy football waiver wire pickups at other positions.
 Good luck with your Week 5 matchups!